fscorrupt/awesome-stars/README.md

 ## Dart

+- [TomBursch/kitchenowl](https://github.com/TomBursch/kitchenowl) - KitchenOwl is a self-hosted grocery list and recipe manager.
+The backend is made with Flask and the frontend with Flutter.
+Easily add items to your shopping list before you go shopping.
+You can also c
 - [guardllamanet/guardllama](https://github.com/guardllamanet/guardllama) - The Ultimate Open-Source VPN, Ad-blocker and DNS resolver :llama::shield:
 - [MaximeBeasse/KeyDecoder](https://github.com/MaximeBeasse/KeyDecoder) - KeyDecoder app lets you use your smartphone or tablet to decode your mechanical keys in seconds.
 - [JagandeepBrar/lunasea](https://github.com/JagandeepBrar/lunasea) - Self-hosted software controller built using Flutter